jpswade/jpswade.github.io/_posts/2008-12-23-phpizabi-creating-a-dating-site.md

 Low and behold here we have the version mentioned in the article, released back in 2005, however it has IonCube Encryption on the core files.
 Odd because I remember the article saying that it was 100% open source.
 Guess not.

 Further research via [google news](http://news.google.co.uk/archivesearch?q=phpizabi) finds me an article describing [a known vulnerability in PHPizabi](http://www.vupen.com/english/advisories/2008/0585).
 I also discovered that there is [still no fix](http://xforce.iss.net/xforce/xfdb/44509), dubbing PHPizabi as [the most hackable Dating Script on the Internet](http://digg.com/programming/PHPizabi_the_most_hackable_Dating_Script_on_the_Internet_2).
-There&#8217;s no end to security issues in PHPizabi.
+There's no end to security issues in PHPizabi.

-It seems I&#8217;m not alone, others have also had [bad experiences with PHPizabi](http://forums.digitalpoint.com/showthread.php?t=455622) and apparently [support sucks even when you pay](http://www.byrobert.com/robblog/2007/03/03/phpizabis-dating-software-is-greatbut-one-in-support-sucks/).
+It seems I'm not alone, others have also had [bad experiences with PHPizabi](http://forums.digitalpoint.com/showthread.php?t=455622) and apparently [support sucks even when you pay](http://www.byrobert.com/robblog/2007/03/03/phpizabis-dating-software-is-greatbut-one-in-support-sucks/).

 So what now?
-I CANNOT use this, it&#8217;s unprofessional, barely usable, unmaintainable, poorly coded and worst of all vulnerable to exploitation.
+I CANNOT use this, it's unprofessional, barely usable, unmaintainable, poorly coded and worst of all vulnerable to exploitation.
 This project is dead.

 So with the help of my earlier research, and [wikipedia](http://en.wikipedia.org/wiki/Comparison_of_social_networking_software), I found some alternatives: